 Irish appearances include Grainne O’Keefe, Holly Dalton, Fingal Ferguson, Gaz Smith, Paul Flynn, John Relihan, Mark O’Brien, Rick Higgins and Graham Herterich.
 There are a host of brilliant restaurants getting ready to feed the masses at Herbert Park - Lucky Tortoise, Lil Portie, Fowl Play, Clanbrassil House, Kinara Kitchen, Bowls by Kwanghi Chan, Smokestak, Smokin Bones, Box Burger, The Cupcake Bloke.
 The only rule is that they must cook with live fire using natural charcoal and wood only; no gas or electricity.

 View this post on Instagram

-Green Man Wines have been announced to join the festival for the first time.
-They’re top of the wine game in Dublin at the moment and are going to be pouring all sorts to match the food on offer.
-When it comes to craft beer, cider sours and low and no ABV booze, there is a choice of bars from Franciscan Well, Pilsner Urquell, The Bridge 1859, The White Hag, Rascals, Kinnegar Brewing, Eight Degrees, Black Donkey, Hopfully, Wicklow Wolf, Porterhouse, O'Haras, Dan Kellys, Dot Brew, Mac Ivors Cider, Scotts Cider, Sullivans Brewing Company, Trouble Brewing, Wicklow Brewery, Kildare Brewing Company, Boyne Brewhouse (Harvest Distillery).
+Green Man Wines will be pouring all sorts to match the food on offer.
+When it comes to craft beer, cider sours and low and no ABV booze, there is a choice of bars from Franciscan Well, Pilsner Urquell, The Bridge 1859, The White Hag, Rascals, Kinnegar Brewing, Eight Degrees, Black Donkey, Hopefully, Wicklow Wolf, Porterhouse, O'Haras, Dan Kellys, Dot Brew, Mac Ivors Cider, Scotts Cider, Sullivans Brewing Company, Trouble Brewing, Wicklow Brewery, Kildare Brewing Company, Boyne Brewhouse (Harvest Distillery).
 Cocktails and distilling fans can look forward to drinks from the Jameson Experience, Schweppes 1783, Dingle Gin and Mil Gin.

 Nose to tail experiences